 If your loan is with FedLoan Servicing, it means it is a federal government loan.
 Federal government loans are usually the recommended loans for borrowers because they come with great perks like income-driven repayment plans and Public Service Student Loan Forgiveness.

 The downside to Federal Loans is that the rates are set by Congress.
 This means that regardless of your financial situation, FedLoan Servicing cannot offer you lower interest rates.
-The best you will be able to do is to sign up for automatic withdrawals for your monthly payments in order to get a .25% interest rate reduction.
+The best you will be able to do is to sign up for automatic withdrawals for your monthly payments to get a .25% interest rate reduction.
 This reduction is better than nothing, but it is so slight that the difference will only be noticed on loans with very high balances.
-The good news is that there are a couple methods to lower your interest rate even more.
+The good news is that there are a couple of methods to make a real difference in interest rates.

 Method #1: Have Someone other than FedLoan Servicing lower the interest rate